CodeChron/intro-to-meteor-react/README.md

 });
 ```

 - Similarly to the AppHeader, we added a default value for dropdown options, so that we can insert the component and render it.
-Later, we'll talk about making component properties required, such as requiring items for a dropdown.
-- Next, go ahead and insert the Dropdown component into the AppHeader and it should appear in the browser:
+Insert the Dropdown component into the AppHeader and it should appear in the browser:

 ```js
  ...